renkoketsu/DrawSomething/README.md

 *- Different operating systems change the background of the image when downloaded.
 Windows has a black background while Linux has a transparent one.*

+*- Draw Something header in h1 is cut off a little bit*